Treatment GuidesMyDentalFly Official

 Which One Do You Need?

 The candidacy checker tells you in 60 seconds whether bone loss, smoking, or medical conditions affect your suitability for implants.
-The free dental health check then maps your teeth and recommends whether All-on-4 or All-on-6 is the right call for your specific jaw.
+The dental assessment then maps your teeth and recommends whether All-on-4 or All-on-6 is the right call for your specific jaw.

 The implant brand comparison shows success rates across 13 brands — because the brand matters as much as the technique.
 We've verified every clinic on our platform and your dental tourism consultant coordinates everything.